 Our Favorite: Dr. Gary’s Best Breed Breed German Dog Diet

-- balanced nutrition for large breeds using chicken and fish as the first proteins
+- balanced nutrition for large breeds using chicken and fish as the first animal proteins

 - omega 3 and omega 6 fatty acids to promote the health of your German Shepherd’s coat